sveltejs/kit/packages/adapter-static/README.md

 export default {
   kit: {
     adapter: adapter({
-      // default options are shown
+      // default options are shown.
+On some platforms
+      // these options are set automatically — see below
       pages: 'build',
       assets: 'build',
       fallback: null,